tehraym/data_cleaning_notebook/README.md

-# Data Cleaning & Exploring Key Metrics for Property Investors/Buyers in Kuala Lumpur city
+# Exploring Key Metrics for Properties in Kuala Lumpur City

 ## Introduction & Problem Statement
 When exploring investment prospects in Malaysia, property investment stands out as a compelling option.
-Malaysia is well-known for its accommodating mortgage policies, permitting Malaysian citizens to obtain financing of up to 90% for their first two residential properties.
-Additionally, the country's property market offers a wide array of options, catering to diverse investment preferences and strategies.
+Especially with favorable mortgage policies.
+Allowing Malaysian citizens to obtain financing of up to 90% for their first two residential properties property.

-Therefore it is important to investigate the disparities in properties details between different regions.
+Understanding the disparities in properties details between different regions is crucial for making informed decisions.
 As this allows us to study underlying economic, demographic, and social dynamics for a particular region.

-For Example: Properties that are near to KL city centers, tend to fetch a higher selling price as there are abundance amount of job opportunities near that area.
+For Example: Properties that are near to KL city centers, tend to fetch a higher selling price as there are abundance amount of job opportunities, excellent accessibility via transportation networks and proximity to various amenities.

 ## Methodology
 - Loading the data up in Jupyter Notebook using Pandas Library